paponius/UserScripts-papo/README.md

 ## keep alive

+Pings a server, to stay logged-in.

 > !
-Does not work.
-Browsers do freeze JS on background Tabs.
+2023 It did not work.
+Browsers did freeze JS on background Tabs.
-> Probably using a service worker would fix the issue.

-Pings a server, to stay logged-in.
+  2025 It just works OK now.
+Browser updates maybe.
+> Still, maybe it will be a good idea to implement service worker with a timeout guard.

 ### Useful re-usable parts